Welcome to the Michigan Integrative Musculoskeletal Health Core Center

 The Enrichment Program will promote and sustain new interactions among center investigators, enabling the interdisciplinary team to conduct “horizontally” oriented science to identify mechanisms of injury and disease arising as a result of interactions between musculoskeletal tissues or with other physiological systems.
 The Enrichment Program focuses on community building, junior faculty mentorship, and grantsmanship.

 The Enrichment Program offers Pilot Grant opportunities aimed at promoting greater interactions among clinicians and basic scientists and supporting research projects studying interactions across musculoskeletal tissues, across time, and between sexes.
-P&F Grant applications for 2022 is now closed.
+P&F Grant applications for 2023 are now being accepted.
+Grant proposals need to be submitted by December 1, 2022.
 Please see the Enrichment Program Pilot Grant Program page for more information on the Pilot grants.

-The 2021/2022 monthly MSK seminar series for the Fall/Winter semester is held on the 3rd Wednesday each month from 4-5pm.
-Please note that we will continue to hold the seminars as virtual sessions.
-The next seminar will be held April 20, 2022, Evangelia Bellas, PhD, Bioengineering at Temple University, will present.
-The title of her talk is "Engineering Functional Adipose Tissue".
+The 2022/2023 monthly MSK seminar series for the Fall/Winter semester is held on the 3rd Wednesday each month from 4-5pm.
+Please note, seminars are in-person but we will continue to allow attending the seminars as virtual sessions.
+The next seminar will be held February 14, 2023, the speaker is Talia Moore, PhD, Assistant Professor, Robotics, UM Mechanical Engineering.
+The title of her presentation is “Evolution on the Move: Leveraging Biomechanics to Examine Dynamic Adaptations.”
 Please see the Musculoskeletal Research Progress page for more information on upcoming presentations and the Zoom link.

-The Sixth Annual Musculoskeletal Health Symposium, was held on Tuesday, May 17, 2022, from 9am-4pm in the BSRB Kahn Auditorium and Rooms ABC.
-Please check here for more information on the meeting and agenda.
+The Seventh Annual Musculoskeletal Health Symposium, will held on Thursday, May 11, 2023, from 9am-4pm in the BSRB Kahn Auditorium and Rooms ABC.
+This year's Keynote Speaker will be Eric Orwoll, MD from OHSU.
+Please check here for more information on the meeting.
+Poster abstract submission is closed.
+Please use the following link to register: https://www.eventbrite.com/e/u-of-ms-seventh-annual-musculoskeletal-health-symposium-registration-570893416577 (note: all attendees, including speakers and poster presenters, will need to register)

 For more information on MiMHC, the services from the various cores and prices, please download and read the MiMHC Core Services Handbook.